-- It makes us apologize for being an asshole.
+- It helps us apologize for being an asshole.

-- It makes us clear about what we really really really want and what we only thought we wanted.
+- It makes us see clearly what we really really really want and what we only thought we wanted.

 - It makes us not give a shit – which can be highly therapeutic and necessary at times.